rukhsarrahman/Kanban-Application/README.md

 3. Task Management
 4. Viewing summary for each list
 5. Reminders if tasks are due on that day via email
-6. Monthly Progress Reports on the first day of the month via email 7.
-Export as CSV options for both lists and tasks via email
+6. Monthly Progress Reports on the first day of the month via email
-8. ImprovedAPIperformanceusingcaching<br><br>
+7. Export as CSV options for both lists and tasks via email
+8. Improved API performance using caching<br><br>

 **Technologies/Frameworks Used:**<br>
 1. FlaskforAPI